 Exercise Toolkit for Virtual Interactive Teaching and Learning

-During this two-part workshop, participants practice a series of exercises that can be used in remote teaching to engage students in interactive learning and exploration.
+During this two-part workshop, participants practice a series of exercises that can be used in remote teaching to engage students in interactive learning and exploration, even when they’re experiencing zoom fatigue.
 The workshop helps faculty build a sense of community within the classroom and emphasizes dialogic approaches to teaching the whole student and engaged learning.
 Participants gain hands-on experience practicing the exercises and leave the workshop ready to bring new approaches back to the classroom.
 Together with the facilitator, participants consider questions, additional remote teaching ideas, and key take-aways from the two sessions.

-- In Module 1, participants practice and learn the name game, the five-minute poem, and the culture box exercises.
+- During Module 1, participants practice and learn the name game, the five-minute poem, the culture box exercises, and other strategies.

-- In Module 2, participants practice and learn the fishbowl exercise and the concentric circle exercise.
+- During Module 2, participants practice and learn the fishbowl exercise, the concentric circle exercise, in addition to other pedagogical approaches.

 Registrants will be provided with the login credentials via email prior to the start of the event.